GarinJTanner/AESOTP/README.md

 The message "A B C" could be encrypted with a key.
 If the key was "1 2 3", the encrypted message would then become, "2 4 6".

-If you were to include every available character in the UTF-8 format, which includes characters that are not used by an Englishman, this includes every possible langugage known to man, you now displace the character set by a greater factor.
+If you were to include every available character in the UTF-8 format, which includes characters that are not used by an Englishman, this would generate every possible langugage known to man.
+You now displace the character set by a greater factor.
 Instead of having a series of 26, we now have a series of 144,516.

-After that being said, this encryption is now thrice fold afterward: We use AES, then we use the proprietary OTP, then we use a method to transmit the code which also encrypts it a third time.
+This encryption is now thrice fold afterward: We use AES, then we use the proprietary OTP, then we use a method to transmit the code which also encrypts it a third time.
 It is arguable that if this encryption remains air-gapped, it is quantum secure.

 ## aesotp-minimodem
 This script uses Minimodem for message delivery.
 Minimodem works essentially like a 56k modem.
 It turns data into sound, allowing the encrypted message to be passed along using a stereo cable.